taimoor151298/Data-Science-Projects/README.md

 <h2> Project 1 - Airlines Performance Dashboard </h2>

-The project involves creating an interactive dashboard using Dash to report US domestic airline flights performance.
+The project involves creating an interactive dashboard using Dash to report yearly US domestic airline flights performance for 2005-2020.
 Goal is to analyze the performance of the reporting airline to improve flight reliability thereby improving customer reliability.

 Below are the key report items,

 - Yearly airline performance report
 - Yearly average flight delay statistics
+-
-**Year range is between 2005 and 2020.
+**Year range is between 2005 and 2020.**